 A total of 25 credits from the prescribed list of required and elective courses are needed to earn the general manager certificate.
 Managers of cooperatives must complete 18 required courses and seven electives.
 Commercial company executives must complete the first 12 required courses and 13 electives, and they are not required to take any course specific to cooperatives or cooperative boards.

 Summary transcripts are sent to telco managers each December.
-In the intervening months, members may print the Course Requirements Checklist to track progress toward GMC program completion.
+In the intervening months, members may print the Course Requirements Checklist to track progress toward TEC program completion.